voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 Right now, elections are our only legal way to participate.

-But elections invite a game of stagecraft, fear-mongering, and deception.
+But elections invite a game of stagecraft: limited options dominated more by personalities than policy.

-And the massive costs to campaign, combined with "pick the lesser of two evils" [election rules](/2017/03/06/how-to-move-past-two-parties/), create an environment ripe for [corruption](/2017/10/23/democracy-vs-corruption/).
+And the massive costs to campaign, combined with "pick the [lesser of two evils](/2017/03/06/how-to-move-past-two-parties/)" election rules, create an environment ripe for [corruption](/2017/10/23/democracy-vs-corruption/).

 For decades now, our country has only grown more [divided](/assets/article_images/2017-11-06-announcing-united-vote/polarization-over-time.png).